 The attentive staff can arrange a rental car, airport shuttle services, or offer tips on what to see and do in the area.
 Ataturk Airport is 18 km away and Sabiha Gokcen Airport is within 45 km of Agora Life Hotel.
 Istanbul Airport is 52 km away.

-Hotel provides free pickup for guests who book their rooms on this website and stay three and more nights.
+Hotel provides free airport pickup for guests who book their rooms on this website and stay 6 and more nights.

 The site of the museums belonged to the Topkapi Palace outer gardens.
 The museum was founded by decree as the Imperial Museum in 1891.
 It was the first museum to feature Turkish Art.
 The first curator and founder of the museum was Osman Hamdi Bey.
 Since an Imperial decree protecting cultural goods in the Ottoman Empire was enforced, many governors from the provinces would send in found artifacts to the capital city.
 In that way the museum was able to amass a great collection.
 Upon its 100th anniversary in 1991, the museum received the European Council Museum Award, particularly for the renovations made to the lower floor halls in the main building and the new displays in the other buildings.

 Located on the left side of the Haghia Sophia-Gülhane Park road in Sultanahmet, the Basilica Cistern is also known as Yerebatan place.
 It was built in approximately 540 A.D. by the Emperor justinianos I of the Byzantine Empire.
 A big square was dug underneath the ground and it was supported by 300 columns.
 At the time, it was the most important water storage area and provided water to the whole city The cistern was cleaned and renovated between 1985-1988 by the İstanbul Municipality.
 Today, it is open to visitors.
 Its exotic and unbelievable appearance makes the cistern an irresistible attraction.